maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 ### Pick & Omit

-Types can also be created by including or excluding certain keys/members from a complex base type via Pick or Omit.
+Types can also be created by including or excluding certain keys/members from a complex base type via the Pick and Omit utility types.
 <!-- Pick is used to select fields that are included in the new type.
 Omit specifies the fields that are to be excluded from the new type. -->

 ```ts